im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 Flowable Work extracts the form variables information and creates a child inside the variables object.
 This process is very important because thanks to it, we will be able to do different queries on any variable.

 However, it is very common that we want to extract some components to be reused in another part of the application.
 For this reason, often sub-forms appear inside a form.

-To show this case of use with an example, we have created a new app with Flowable Design.
-It's a very simple app modeled with a case and a human task.

-![employeeInformation_model]

 Now, the human task has a form with the employee information and the form contains a sub-form with origin and destination travel information.
 When a case is created, the information is stored in elasticsearch like this: